wnanbei/direwolf/README.md

 }
 ```

-Besides, direwolf provide a convient way to add parameters to request.
+Besides, direwolf provide a convenient way to add parameters to request.
 Such
 as Headers, Cookies, Params, etc.

 ```go